DenisovaM/uml-pm/api/api.md

                         language:
                           type: string
                           description: The programming language used in the attempt
                         code:
                           type: string
                           description: The user's code
-                  timeRestrict:
+                        timeResult:
                           type: string
-                    description: The time restriction for the task
+                          description: Result of a time attempt
-                  volumeRestrict:
+                        volumeResult:
                           type: string
-                    description: The volume restriction for the task '403':
+                          description: Result of a volume attempt
+        '403':
           description: Access denied
         '404':